 Rotary Provides Third Graders With Dictionaries

 The Rotary Club of Lakewood and Rocky River continued its distribution of dictionaries to all third graders in Lakewood and Rocky River this fall, a project that the club began in 2005.
-A total of 606 dictionaries were distributed to students at 11 different school buildings.
+A total of 593 dictionaries were distributed to students in 26 different classrooms at 11 different schools.

-Jay Rounds, project chair, with assistance from fellow Rotarian, Harlan Radford, stamped each dictionary with the Rotary logo and a place for the student’s name.
+Harlan Radford, project chair, with assistance from club members, stamped each dictionary with the Rotary logo, the Rotary Four-Way Test, and a place for the student’s name.

 Members were rewarded with smiles on the students’ faces as they received their dictionaries and began to explore the contents.
-Both students and teachers are very appreciative in receiving these dictionaries and utilize them in the curriculum.
-A teacher shared that when asked to share something special with the class, one student brought in his sister’s dictionary and said that he was excited to now be receiving his very own.
+Both students and teachers are very appreciative of receiving these dictionaries and using them in the curriculum.